International Advisory Board (IAB)

 - bring an international perspective to SLU’s analysis of current and future developments in the academic sector;

-- advise SLU concerning measures for quality improvement based on the results of the Quality & Impact 2018 evaluation.
+- advise SLU concerning measures for quality improvement.

 The IAB members have a solid academic career and broad knowledge within the university sector, as well as experience from management, strategic development and international collaboration.
 Their role is to give input concerning SLU’s activities as a whole, not as experts of specific scientific fields.
 The members are appointed by the Vice-Chancellor after consultation with the University Management Group.

 The background to the decision of appointing an IAB is the Quality and Impact 2018 evaluation, where one recommendations was to develop the strategic thinking on all levels at SLU.
 The external evaluators suggested, among other things, the establishment of an International Advisory Board.